 Unfortunately, most of these fortifications were abandoned by their owners, however, there are still some well-maintained, and in a very good condition – mainly those ones that are private and closed for the tourists.
 Others have been turned into recreational areas and can be visited, and among those ones as well we can find some in a surprisingly good condition.

-In this article we focus on the following 5 castles:
+In this article we focus on the first 5 castles:

 1. Tamarit – Castell de Tamarit